auraphp/Aura.Di/README.md

 The Aura.Di package provides a dependency injection container system with the following features:

-- native support for constructor- and setter-based injection
+- constructor and setter injection

-- lazy-loading of services

-- inheritable configuration of setters and constructor params
+- explicit and implicit auto-resolution of typehinted constructor parameter values

 - configuration of setters across interfaces and traits

-When combined with factory classes, you can completely separate object configuration, object construction, and object usage, allowing for great flexibility and increased testability.
+- inheritance of constructor parameter and setter method values

+- lazy-loaded services, values, and instances

+- instance factories

 Fully describing the nature and benefits of dependency injection, while desirable, is beyond the scope of this document.
 For more information about "inversion of control" and "dependency injection" please consult
 <http://martinfowler.com/articles/injection.html> by Martin Fowler.

+Finally, please note that this package is intended for use as a **dependency injection** system, not as a **service locator** system.
+If you use it as a service locator, that's bad, and you should feel bad.

 ## Foreword